Support with managing your money

 You can pay an organisation to help you.

-If you want them to help you claim any benefits you can tell the Department for Work and Pensions the organisation is helping you (often called your representative).
-If you want them to claim and manage your benefits for you they must be your Appointee (details below).
+If you want them to help you claim any benefits you can tell the Department for Work and Pensions the organisation is helping you (this organisation is often called your representative).
+If you want them to claim and manage your benefits for you they must be your Appointee.
+Get more advice on this from the Department for Work and Pensions.

 If you’re no longer able to make decisions and need someone to manage your income (like a private pension) or capital and property (like a house you own) the person must be your Deputy (details below).

-Get details of the companies that provide Appointee and Deputy services.
+The directory has details of companies that provide Appointee and Deputy services.

-You can download a form on this page to help you choose the right service for you.
+You can download a form on this page to help you choose the right service for you (Choosing a money support service).

-When there are no relatives or friends that can help the Council can act as your Appointee (sometimes called a Corporate Appointee), or your Deputy (sometimes called a Court Appointed Deputy).
-We will do this if:
+If you have no relatives or friends that can help the Council can act as your Appointee (sometimes called a Corporate Appointee), or your Deputy (sometimes called a Court Appointed Deputy).
+The Council will do this if:

-• the person can’t make decisions and can’t manage their finances, and
+• you can’t make decisions and can’t manage your finances, and

-• the person has limited capital and only gets benefits and state pension, and
+• you have limited capital and only get benefits and state pension, and

-• the person has no relatives or friends to help them to manage their finances.
+• you have no relatives or friends to help you to manage your finances.

-On rare occasions we will also become the Appointee for someone who can make decisions but is not able to manage their finances (for example because of illness or a physical disability).
+On rare occasions the Council will also become the Appointee for someone who can make decisions but is not able to manage their finances (for example because of illness or a physical disability).

 If you need an Appointee this will be a part of your Care and Support Plan.
-We will work with you to create your plan, and work out how much you can afford to pay towards the cost of your care and support.
+The Council will work with you to create your plan, and work out how much you can afford to pay towards the cost of your care and support.
+There is more information about this on the Council website.

 If you need a Deputy you will pay the costs.
 The Court of Protection charges for each application, and a charge for each year.
 Some people who receive benefits don’t pay.
 People on a low income can apply for a lower charge.